christopher-fu/gale_server/docs/project_description.md

 We can define fields on our model for the event description and time.
-We can also define relationships between our `Event` model and other models (in this case, `User`s). `Event`s have a foreign key reference to the event owner, and they also have a many-to-many relationship with invitees (also `User`) through three different join tables.
+We can also define relationships between our `Event` model and other models (in this case, `User`s). `Event`s have a foreign key reference to the event owner, and they also have a many-to-many relationship with invitees (also `User`s) through three different join tables.

 An ER diagram of Gale's entity model is shown below: